Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 -----------------------------------------------------------------

+.. admonition:: Quick Facts

     - Monotonic Value Function Factorisation(QMIX) is one of the value decomposition versions of IQL.
-- The training pipeline is centralized for the credit assignment.
-- Information sharing is needed on real/sampled data and predicted data.
     - Agent architecture of QMIX consists of two modules: ``Q`` and ``Mixer``.
     - QMIX only applies to cooperative task mode.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^